Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. In the *Enter subnet mask* field, stick with the default by keeping the field blank and hitting **Enter**.
 1. In the *Enter default gateway* field, use: **10.0.*UID*.1**
-1. Hit **Enter** once the configuration has complete.
+1. Hit **Enter** once the configuration has completed.
-1. Back in the **Network adapter settings* screen, confirm your changes from above.
+1. Back in the *Network adapter settings* screen, confirm your changes from above.
 You should see them all displayed.
 If not, repeat the missing steps or as your professor for help.
 1. If everything looks good, hit **Enter** to go back to the main menu screen.
 1. Go back into *Network settings* and change the other network adapter's name to: **External Network**
 1. Make no other changes to this adapter.
 1. You're done!

-## Investigation 5: VM3 Installation - Windows 11 Client
+## Investigation 7: VM3 Installation - Windows 11 Client

 * Name: **client-cjohnson30**
 * RAM: **4 GB**